bitfox-git/azurebroadcast-client/README.md

 # Introduction

 Azure provides a fully managed and scalable SignalR service for real-time communication, but...
 It still requires a back-end to trigger messages.
 Fortunately you can use Azure Functions for that to get a full serverless experience!
-A lot of sample implementations exists, but they are either incomplete, specialized messaging or complex.
+A lot of sample implementations of these functions exists, but they are either incomplete or complex.

 This solution gives you a predefined set of Azure Functions, with corresponding Client library to get you started with real-time communication in any (desktop, web) .net standard 2.0 application with your own custom message structure.